Rurusetto/docs/docs/api.md

 The base URL of the API is `https://rulesets.info/api/`.

-## Files

-All file that's available in the API must start with `https://rulesets.info/media/`.

 # Type notation

 1. `type?` means the value can be `null` or `undefined`.
 A lack of the `?` means it will never be `null` or `undefined`.